gtunes-dev/fspulse/docs/src/scanning.md

 opening and reading or traversing the file.
 These community libraries raise a variety of "errors" when invalid content is encountered.

-FsPulse's ability to validate files is limited to the capabilities of the libraries that it uses and these libraries vary in terms of completeness and accuracy.
+FsPulse's ability to validate files is limited to the capabilities of the libraries that it uses, and these libraries vary in terms of completeness and accuracy.
 In some cases, such as FsPulse's use of lopdf to validate PDF files, false positive "errors" may be detected as a consequence of lopdf encountering PDF file contents it does not yet understand.
 Despite these limitations, FsPulse offers a unique and effective view into potential validity issues in files.

-As with hash options, FsPulse has two command-line flags related to validation: "validate" and "validate-all".
+See [Validators](validators.md) for the complete list of supported file types.

+When configuring a scan in the web UI, you can enable validation with these options:
-Passing "validate" will cause FsPulse to perform a validation pass on all files that have never been validated or have changed in terms of modification date or size.
-Passing "validate-all" will cause FsPulse to validate all files.
+- **Validate changed items** (default): Validate files that have never been validated or have changed in terms of modification date or size
+- **Validate all items**: Validate all files regardless of previous validation status

+### Validation States

 Validation states are stored in the database as:
-- U: Unknown.
+- **U**: Unknown.
 No validation has been performed
-- N: No Validator.
+- **N**: No Validator.
 No validator exists for this file type
-- V: Valid.
+- **V**: Valid.
 Validation was performed and no errors were encountered
-- I: Invalid.
+- **I**: Invalid.
 Validation was performed and an error was encountered

-In the case of 'I', the validation error will be stored as val_error on the Item alongside the validation state, which is stored as val.
-When an item's validation state changes in any way, the change is recorded on a change record and the old and new states are both available on that record.
+In the case of 'I' (Invalid), the validation error message is stored alongside the validation state.
+When an item's validation state changes, the change is recorded and both old and new states are available for analysis.

-If a validation pass produces an error which is identical to the previously seen error, no change is recorded.
+If a validation pass produces an error identical to a previously seen error, no new change is recorded.

+### Finding Validation Issues

+Invalid items are automatically flagged as alerts.
+You can investigate validation failures through the web UI:
+- **[Alerts Page](web_ui/alerts.md)**: Shows all items with validation failures, with filtering and status management
+- **[Browse Page](web_ui/browse.md)**: Click any item to see its validation status and error details
+- **[Explore Page](web_ui/explore.md)**: Run custom queries to analyze validation patterns

-An example of a query that displays validation state changes is:
+For CLI users or automation, query validation state changes:

  ```sh
   fspulse query 'changes where val_change:(T) show default, item_path order by change_id desc'
   ```

-  Additional queries can be easily composed which filter on specific old and new validation states.
+Additional queries can filter on specific old and new validation states.
+See [Query Syntax](query.md) for details.

 ---